BIC/SWIFT Code Validator

 - Used together with IBAN for European transfers

-What's the difference between 8 and 11 character codes?
+What is the difference between an 8 and 11-character code?

-Can I use this validator to find a bank's BIC code?
+Can I find a bank’s BIC with this tool?